What Is It?

 A refrigeration operating engineer license limits you to working on systems in specific buildings that are owned or operated by your employer.
 You need a refrigeration operating engineer license if:

-- You are a full-time employee in a building that manufactures, processes, or stores materials or products
+- You are a full-time employee in a building that manufactures, processes, or stores materials or products in cold storage

 - You spend a significant portion of your time maintaining and operating a refrigeration or air conditioning unit